apecloud/kubeblocks/docs/user_docs/quick-start/run-kubeblocks-on-playground-on-local-host.md

          ```
   * `kubectl`: It is used to interact with Kubernetes clusters.
 For installation details, refer to [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).

-## Install a playground
+## Install Playground

-Run the command below to install a playground.
+Run the command below to install Playground.

 ```bash
 kbcli playground init